saloricardo/saloricardo/README.md

 # Hi there, Welcome to my Github profile!

 I'm Salomão Rodrigues, I live in Rio Grande do Sul, Brazil.
 I have a degree in Computer Networks from Senac/RS, a respected college in the technology field.
-I currently work at NOC and I'm studying programming for personal projects and for projects at the place where I work.
+I currently work at NOC and I'm studying programming for personal projects and for projects at my job.

 Note: I still don't have projects published here on Github or involvement with any open source, but I intend to update this soon.